FORMER SENIOR DIRECTOR SUES TARGET CORPORATION FOR DISCRIMINATION, RETALIATION AND DEFAMATION

 The Complaint describes Ms. Haney as a well-recognized strong leader at Target who met every expectation despite suffering from a disability – major depression and anxiety.
 Following the death of her mother in May 2020, for over a year Ms. Haney pleaded with SVP Nusz to implement specific accommodations for this condition to allow her to meet the increasing expectations of her role during the pandemic and following the tragic murder of George Floyd and the ensuing riots and social unrest.
 In response, SVP Nusz piled on more work and informed Ms. Haney that "taking any work off her plate" would be perceived negatively by Target leadership.

 After Ms. Haney continued to ask SVP Nusz for these accommodations, SVP Nusz responded by terminating Ms. Haney and awarding the reduced role she was seeking to a less qualified male employee, all under the ruse of a "corporate restructuring," according to Schaefer.
 "Ms. Haney's allegations go far beyond just her individual treatment.
 We intend to expose a culture, created and condoned at the highest leadership levels by Nusz and Boylan, which does not allow showing any weakness such as a mental health disability and need for accommodation.
 Ms. Haney's experience is all the more cruelly ironic as it came in the ESG function which is supposed to be the exemplar of corporate 'caring' and respect for employees with disabilities.
 Many witnesses will step forward in this litigation to not only confirm the disgraceful and illegal treatment of my client but offer 'me-too' testimony that they were subject to the same bias and retaliation."
-The Complaint specifically identifies Ms. Haney as one of three Senior Directors who were direct reports of SVP Nusz in 2021.
-All three have left Target and accused SVP Nusz of discrimination and retaliation.

 CONTACT: